What We Do

 The Olson Foundation encourages non-profit organizations to collaborate with one another and with other individuals and entities in developing and providing transformational projects.

-If an organization’s LOI is accepted, as part of the application process, the program description in the grant application must clearly explain the role of the collaborating organization(s).
+If an organization’s Grant Application is accepted the program description must clearly explain the role of the collaborating organization(s).

 Being part of a collaborative effort does not exclude your non-profit organization from submitting another grant application for its own project.